ChaosArnhug/Quine-Mc.Cluskey/README.md

 ### Planned (one day in my life)
 - Finish the Analysis phase with the extraction of prime implicants
 - Do the synthesis phase
-- Open a prompt to ask about the minterms we want (no need to change it in the code)
 - print result in a file

 ### Disclaimer